Tania Tapsell: Early life

 Tapsell was born and raised in Rotorua.
 She attended Rotorua Girls' High School but left at age 16 in order to attend Waiariki Institute of Technology, where she got diplomas in business and marketing.
-She achieved a Bachelor of Management Studies Degree from the University of Waikato.
+She achieved a Bachelor of Management Studies Degree from the University of Waikato, and is a qualified Resource Management Commissioner.

-Political career
+Early political career

 At age 14, Tapsell served on Rotorua's youth council.
-In 2010, she was selected by Todd McClay to represent the Rotorua electorate at the New Zealand Youth Parliament.
+In 2010, she was selected by Todd McClay to represent the Rotorua electorate at the New Zealand Youth Parliament and also represented New Zealand at a Young Leaders Conference in Taiwan.

+Rotorua District councillor, 2013–2022

-In 2013, Tapsell was elected to the Rotorua Lakes District Council.
+In 2013, Tapsell was elected to the Rotorua Lakes District Council and served as Chairperson of the Council's Operations and Monitoring Committee.
 At 21, she was the youngest councillor ever elected, until the election of 19 year old Fisher Wang in 2019.
 In 2016 and 2019 she was re-elected as the highest polling candidate.
-During the 2019 election, Tapsell accused mayoral candidate Reynold MacPherson of hate speech after a Facebook post comparing her to the Pied Piper of Hamelin.
-The council made a formal complaint to the police, which was criticised by the Free Speech Coalition as a violation of the bill of rights.

 She voted against the adoption of Māori wards in 2021, arguing that while some councils may need them to ensure representation, Rotorua did not.

 Tapsell marched with students during the School Strike for Climate in 2019, however she believes farmers should be excluded from the Zero Carbon Act.

+Tapsell has also served as Deputy Chairperson of the New Zealand Community Boards Executive Committee.

+National Party candidacy

 On 6 June 2020, Tapsell was selected as the National Party candidate for the East Coast electorate, having been a member of the party since she was a teen.
-At the 2020 general election, she failed to retain the seat for National, losing to Labour MP Kiri Allan.
+At the 2020 general election, National failed to retain the seat, losing to Labour MP Kiri Allan.
 She expressed interest in running again at the 2023 New Zealand general election.
 She was speculated by the media as a possible candidate in the 2022 Tauranga by-election, but declined.

+Mayor of Rotorua, 2022–present

 On 10 May 2022, Tapsell announced that she would run for mayor of Rotorua.
 Tapsell announced she would name fellow Councillor Sandra Kai Fong as deputy mayor if both are elected to the council in the October local election.
+Tapsell campaigned on stopping the spend, combating crime and vandalism, and restoring the city's image as a tourist destination.

+On 8 October 2022, Tapsell was elected as Mayor, becoming the first Māori woman to be elected as Mayor of Rotorua.
+She defeated fellow mayoral candidate Ben Sandford by almost 3,300 votes.
+She and her fellow councillors were sworn into office on 22 October.

+In September 2023, Tapsell was recognized in The New Zealand Herald's feature on the 130th anniversary of Women’s Suffrage as one of the most influential women in today’s society.